Hang on here, I'm making myself a note versus things going to hell in a handbasket.

 The main event, though, the main event scheduled for noon on January 4th, when the House meets to elect Pelosi in a formal process expected to take several hours.

-Now, ladies and gentlemen, the last two presidential inaugurations and uh all the attending inaugural balls and so forth, we have been treated to story after story after story about how too expensive it is.
+Now, ladies and gentlemen, the last two presidential inaugurations and all the attending inaugural balls and so forth, we have been treated to story after story after story about how too expensive it is.

 Couldn't that money be better spent somewhere else?

-And then we found no, these are corporate contributors and political contributors.
+And then we found, no, these are corporate contributors and political contributors.

 None of that will be said about Nancy Pelosi's coronation.

-Uh and and what about all these new ethics?
+And what about all these new ethics?

 Ooh, that's really a good idea.

-Really, really like that.
+I really, really like that.

-If you think anything is going to seriously come of that, even if they do it, uh, you have another thing coming.
+If you think anything is going to seriously come of that, even if they do it, you have another thing coming.

-They're just they're not going to do it.
+They're not going to do it.

-It'll have just the opposite, whether it's run internally or externally.
+They'll have just the opposite, whether it's run internally or externally.

-Who who in the hell has $15,000 to pay to go to this?
+Who in the hell has $15,000 to pay to go to this?

 Who would want to?